Schecher1/Minecraft-Server-Creator/README.md

 # CHANGELOG

+## 1.5.1.2
+- The download from the server file is started in a new thread so that the setup can continue.
+Without having to wait<br/>
+- The button bug on the sidebar has been fixed.
+The buttons are locked and unlocked when they are needed.<br/>

 ## 1.5.0.1
 - The program is now much more dynamic, you can now add "versions libraries" yourself.
 (In the versions folder) <br/>